aapotapov/aapotapov/README.md

 ## 💼 Work GitHub Account
 This is my work GitHub account where I manage and contribute to work-related projects.

-For personal experiments, projects and more info on my background, please visit my personal GitHub account: [**Flagro**](https://github.com/Flagro)
+For personal projects and more info on my background, please visit my personal GitHub account: [**Flagro**](https://github.com/Flagro)